strohne/volker/README.md

 - *Individual or grouped?*
-  Groups can be compared (e.g., the average age by gender) or cross-tabulated (e.g. combinations of education level and gender) by providing a grouping column as third parameter of table and plot functions.
+  Groups can be compared (e.g., the average age by gender) or cross-tabulated (e.g. combinations of education level and gender) by providing a grouping column as third parameter of table, plot and report functions.

 - *One variable or item batteries?*.
   Item batteries are often used in surveys.
 Each item results in a